Corpus Christi College, Cambridge: Reformation

 The playwright Christopher Marlowe is perhaps the college's most-celebrated son, having matriculated to Corpus in 1580.
 Although little is known about his time there, it is often believed that it was during his study for his MA that he began his work as a spy, a claim based on only a single cryptic statement by the Privy Council.

-During renovation work in 1952, a portrait of a man "in the 21st year of his age" was discovered.
-As the painting is dated 1585, the year Marlowe was 21, it has been claimed as a portrait of the playwright himself.
+In 1952, a portrait of a man "in the 21st year of his age" was discovered during renovation work at the college.
+As the painting is dated 1585, the year Marlowe was 21, it has been claimed as a portrait of the playwright, of whom no other known portrait exists.

 As the number of students rose a bigger chapel became necessary.
 In 1578 Sir Nicholas Bacon, Lord Keeper of the Great Seal, who had already endowed several scholarships to the college, donated £200 (roughly £30,000 now) for the construction of a new chapel.
 This sum was not nearly great enough to build a chapel, and despite the efforts of the Master and fellows, the project outran estimates and nearly bankrupted the college.
 The college sold all of its silver, apart from the gifts from Parker, and the building work was not completed until 1662.
 Other contributors included Elizabeth I and Sir Francis Drake.

 Owing to disputed appointments to the Mastership, Elizabeth I imposed the appointment of John Jegon as Master in 1590.
-The college did not appoint its own Master for some time.
-Although not the college's choice, Jegon extricated the college from its financial difficulties by instituting fellow commoners, who would stay for one or two years and were never technically members of the University.
+The college did not appoint its own master for some time.
+Although not the college's choice, Jegon extricated the college from its financial difficulties by instituting fellow commoners, who would stay for one or two years and were never technically members of the university.
 Their parents were required to pay with a silver cup or tankard, which would then be melted down.

-The next notable Master was Henry Butts, who was also Vice Chancellor of the University.
-When the plague returned to the city and the rest of the University had fled, Butts stayed at his post and tried to limit the pestilence while staying alone in the college.
+The next notable master was Henry Butts, who was also vice chancellor of the university.
+When the plague returned to the city and the rest of the university had fled, Butts stayed at his post and tried to limit the pestilence while staying alone in the college.
 He was unrewarded for his bravery and this experience seems to have had a terrible effect on him.
 In 1632, when Butts failed to turn up to deliver the University Sermon on Easter Day, he was found to have hanged himself.